Florida’s current minimum wage rate is $10.00.

 Exempt workers do not receive overtime.
 Under the FLSA, exempt workers are executives, or those who hold administrative or other professional positions.
 Additional criteria apply.

-Florida does not have a prevailing wage law that governs wage rates on government project or service contracts.
+Florida does not have a prevailing wage law that governs wage rates on government projects or service contracts.

 Meals and Breaks